Mechanism of Task-oriented Information Removal in In-context Learning: Task-oriented Information Removal in In-context Learning

 \subsection{Experiment Settings}

-\textbf{Models.} We mainly conduct experiments on 5 modern LMs detailed in Appendix~\ref{appendix.details}: Llama (v3.2-1B, v3-8B, v3-13B Instruct)~\citep{grattafiori2024llama}; Qwen 2.5 (3B, 7B)~\citep{qwen2.5, qwen2}.
-Unless specified, we report the results on Llama 3.2-1B (more results in Appendix~\ref{appendix.augmentation}).
+\textbf{Models.} We mainly conduct experiments on 6 modern LMs detailed in Appendix~\ref{appendix.details}: Llama (v3.2-1B, v3-8B, v3-13B Instruct)~\citep{grattafiori2024llama}; Qwen 2.5 (3B, 3B Instruct, 7B)~\citep{qwen2.5, qwen2}.
+We default to reporting the results on Llama 3.2-1B (more results in Appendix~\ref{appendix.augmentation}).